dr-dobermann/gobpm/pkg/expression/gep/README.md

 # GEP is GoBPM Expression Processor

-GEP is an internal, extensible, API-aimed expression processor.
+GEP is an internal, extensible, API-oriented expression processor.
 GEP implements the Expression interface.
 GEP expression is conveyer of operations.
 Every operation could use results of previous operation or take its-own parameters.

 The result of GEP is a single Variable.
-GEP doesn't provide access to intermediate operations results, but it could be easily implemented in case of necessity.
+Natively GEP doesn't provide access to intermediate operations results, but it could be easily implemented in case of necessity.